Threats and risk of violence and vulnerability

 It is very important that a victim is offered support from the outset.
 The support may be having someone to talk to about their situation.
 The person may need support for a long time and, if possible, continuity is to be provided by, for instance, letting the person receive support from the same person.
 Continuous presence is key to successful crisis support.
 Intervention at an early stage is always the most effective procedure in the long run, and can reduce the consequences for the victim.

 If you need support, start by contacting your line manager.
-Alternatively, you can receive help from the University-wide security office (via the emergency hotline), the Occupational Health Service or the Student Health Centre.
+Alternatively, you can receive help from the University-wide security office (via the university security control centre), the Occupational Health Service or the Student Health Centre.

 It is important that the person in question is not left alone too soon.
 It can take a long time to process what has happened.
 People react differently to the same type of situation.

 Contact the chief security officer for further advice.

 If you are in need of crisis support and advice: